ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-3.md

 ### Kernel Tuning

-Please refer to early section of setting kernel boot arguments and the CPU scaling.
+For kernel tuning, please refer to the previous section on setting kernel boot arguments and CPU scaling.

 ### DPDK Tuning